dzfinch/plaknit/docs/usage.md

 The summary table shows candidate/selected scenes, achieved coverage, clear observation depth, and any resulting order IDs.
-Orders deliver one ZIP per scene (no pre-mosaicking on Planet's side) so you can hand the outputs to `plaknit mosaic` or future composite builders on HPC.
+Orders deliver one ZIP per scene (no pre-mosaicking on Planet's side) so you can hand the outputs to `plaknit stitch` or future composite builders on HPC.

 Planet limits STAC/Data AOI intersections to 1,500 vertices, so the planner automatically simplifies uploaded AOIs (while preserving topology) until they